 We all know that cancer has a fear factor attached to its name.
 People find it hard to deal with or say anything related to this C-word.
 If you have a friend who might have been diagnosed with cancer and you are unsure how to help him or her out.
 Or, if you don’t know what you should say to make them feel at home, then it is quite understandable.
 But the good thing is the more you strive and feel, the more things will become clearer.

 We all need friends and family to support us not just during our cancer journey but through all the ups and downs of our life.
 Cancer patients need the utmost care and support to help them cope emotionally.
 The uncertainty is very debilitating and grinding for anyone.
 The person undergoing the treatment has to maintain her or his mental well-being which is not so easy.
-But the support and care can work wonders.
+But the support and care (cancer help) can work wonders.
 Love and support can heal them both emotionally and make them ready for the treatment plan.

 Emotional and psychosocial effects of cancers